Flaudz/CatjaJS/README.md

 # CatjaJS

-This is a project that i have been working on after school.
+Hello there, my name is Casper👋 and i am the developer behind CatjaJS.

-Been in the works since -25-03-2020
+I have been working on this project since 25-03-2020⌚

 ## What will be easier to work with in CatjaJS?